System Apocalypse

 Is the F tier warranted or is this just harsh?

 F tier at this site means you will actively want those hours back.
 Both books qualify.
-The series isn't just derivative — it's derivative without putting in any original work to earn the comparison, and the writing quality wouldn't distinguish it even if the premise were fresh.
+The series isn't derivative in the forgivable way.
+It's derivative without putting in any original work to earn the comparison, and the writing quality wouldn't distinguish it even if the premise were fresh.

 Does it at least get better in book 2?